joshneipp/gh_jobs/README.md

 * The Summary class is not well tested on its own, only through the unit tests of its dependent methods.
 A better integration suite would be desirable.

-#### Challenges

-* Stubbing data for tests was fun/weird because I had not used this particular mocking library before.
-I screwed up quite a few tries before getting it right.

-* I moved bits of my code around quite a bit and broke expected file paths now and then.
-In the end I realized it would have probably been more appropriate to generate a Gem-like file structure from the beginning and build code inside of that, but I wanted to deal with something a bit more compact from the beginning.

-* I borked the hash-loop construction in the Summary class quite a bit toward the end -- I don't know why XD.
-After a bit I just started over and it worked fine.

-#### Areas of the code I am proud of

-* The tests are not perfect but I really enjoyed writing them.
-Getting the mocks in place with only a little time felt good.

-* I felt pretty good about the overall structure of the classes and methods.
-I'm sure looking back on it in a week or two I'll scratch my head and wonder why, but for now, it felt pretty right.

-* Any day I get to use the double splat operator is a good day.

-#### Areas of the code I am least proud of

-* I feel like there's a good bit of general OO refactor that needs done.

-* A more robust set of tests is needed, for sure.

-* I would have like to package this up as a rubygem for easier reuse.

-* In the end it was a bit anticlimatic because of how few job search results there were for each location and language.

-#### Tradeoffs

-* Time was the biggest factor for me, so I felt rushed with every design decision.
-I'm sure with more experience, those decisions will come a lot more quickly and naturally.
-Toward the end, I felt like I was cutting corners and being a bit sloppy in my code.

 #### Example JSON output

 ```